33 Classic Movies That Are Truly Timeless

 Memorable quote: “Oh, no, sir.
 I’m sorry, sir.
 I could never answer to a whistle.
 Whistles are for dogs and cats and other animals, but not for children and definitely not for me.
 It would be too … humiliating.”

-You’d be hard-pressed to find someone who isn’t a huge fan of The Sound of Music.
-With the incomparable Julie Andrews and Christopher Plummer at the helm, it’s become a time-honored family film.
-When a naval officer (Plummer) loses his wife, a young governess (Andrews) is sent to help care for his seven children.
-Singing, dancing and making clothes out of curtains ensues.
-The film won five Oscars, including Best Picture, and it’s hands down one of the best movie musicals of all time.
+You’d be hard-pressed to find someone who isn’t a huge fan of the pleasures of The Sound of Music.
+With the incomparable Julie Andrews and Christopher Plummer at the helm, it’s become a time-honored family film and remains a first-rate movie musical.
+Story: After a naval officer (Plummer) loses his wife, a plucky young governess (Andrews) is sent to help care for his seven children in Salzburg, Austria, circa 1938.
+Singing, dancing and making clothes out of curtains soon follow.
+The film won five Oscars, including Best Picture.

 Casablanca